ucdavis/ecs132/Blog.md

 **Spring 2023**

+**April 17, 1545:**

+This is just a brief note to say I will be pushing back the due date for Hwk 1.
+I also will be posting some hints and so on, arising from questions students asked in my office hours today.

 **April 17, 1345:**

 Quiz questions will typically refer to page numbers, equation numbers, section numbers, example names and so on in the book.
 It is thus imperative that you have a copy of the book, either in printed or PDF form.